akhilmoorkkandathil/NgRx/README.md

 A feature selector is a pure function used to select a top-level slice of state that belongs to a specific feature of your application

+Next step

+Do cred for courses with the help of store.